 15. Invite the kids into the kitchen and have them help you whip up thirst-quenching beverages like fresh watermelon juice and this simple lemon-infused water that’s so refreshing when served chilled, straight out of the water pitcher.

 16. Make fun crafts like toilet paper roll bird feeders (Smear peanut butter and honey on an empty toilet paper roll and roll it in bird seeds.
 Once done, hang it on the fence with yarn and a push-pin tack)

 17. Get out the hula-hoops and have a neighborhood hula hoop competition to see who can hula-hoop the longest.

 18. Get the kids to sit out in the backyard on comfy beach chairs and identify various cloud shapes.
 (If it’s a tad bit sunny, like it is here in Texas, make sure your child is well shaded under a beach umbrella.)

 19. Remember “Lets Go Fly A Kite” in Mary Poppins?
 Well, take the kids and go fly a kite!

 20. If you stay driving distance away from the beach, head on over during the cooler parts of the day and watch the kids shriek with glee as the waves chase them.
-There are 15 oldie-goldie, fun and free activities your kids can enjoy while at the beach.
+Don’t forget those beach toys!

 Do you have any old-school summer fun ideas to add?